jcnesci/Tell-a-Tree-01/README.md

 ## Problems to solve

 Do let me know if you have ideas for fixing the following issues:
+*	rsync will have hiccups sometimes and not really work, although it usually does ; not too sure how to make it more stable.
-*	the recording does works but somtimes throws this error, which probably has to do with memory management and buffer allocation:
+*	the recording does work but sometimes it is interrupted by this error, which probably has to do with memory management and buffer allocation:

 	Recording WAVE '/home/pi/audio_recordings/test.wav' : Unsigned 8 bit, Rate 48000 Hz, Mono
 	overrun!!! (at least 37.970 ms long)
-*	rsync will have hiccups sometimes and not really work, although it usually does ; not too sure how to make it more stable.

 ## Parts list